 Dermatophytes are the predominant causative agents of SFI.
 According to the latest suggested classification, based on molecular analyses, this group includes numerous genera, namely Trichophyton spp., Epidermophyton spp., Nannizzia spp., Microsporum spp., Lophophyton spp., Arthroderma spp., Ctenomyces spp., Guarromyces spp. and Paraphyton spp.
 The most medically significant species belong to the Trichophyton, Epidermophyton, and Microsporum genera (2).
 In addition to the aforementioned classification, it is essential to differentiate these species based on their natural habitat, into antropophiles, zoophiles, and geophiles (1).
 Superficial fungal infections are frequently caused by yeasts of the genera Malassezia (3) and Candida.
-Based on the new taxonomy, which led to the exclusion of many medically signifficant Candida species from this genus, it can be highlighted that yeasts Nakaseomyces spp., Pichia spp., Meyerozyma spp. and Kluyveromyces spp.
+Based on the new taxonomy, which led to the exclusion of many medically significant Candida species from this genus, it can be highlighted that yeasts Nakaseomyces spp., Pichia spp., Meyerozyma spp. and Kluyveromyces spp.
 (4-6) are also causative agents of this infection.
-Despite the fact that species, previously classified within the genus Candida have been regrouped, in this article we will continue to use the old terms because this taxonomic revision could be overlooked or misinterpreted among clinicians.
-Furthermore, Cryptococcus spp.
-(7) and Trichosporon spp. can cause this form of fungal infection, primarily in immunocompromised patients.
+Even though species, previously classified within the genus Candida have been regrouped, in this article we will continue to use the old terms because this taxonomic revision could be overlooked or misinterpreted among clinicians.
+Cryptococcus Furthermore, spp.
+(7) and Trichosporon spp. can cause this form of fungal primarily infection, in immunocompromised patients.
 In recent years, there has been increasing data on non-dermatophyte molds as causative agents of SFI.
-These include molds of the genus Aspergillus, fungi of the Mucorales order, and members of hyaline and dermateaceae molds, which can cause infections not only in immunocompromised but also in immunocompetent individuals (4).
+These include molds of the genus Aspergillus, fungi of the Mucorales order, and members of hyaline and dermateaceae molds, which can cause infections not only in immunocompromised also but in immunocompetent individuals (4).

 Despite the widespread occurrence of SFI, there are still no rapid diagnostic tests with adequate sensitivity and specificity.
 Consequently, routine mycological analyses for determining causative agents still need to be improved (8).
-The prevalence of certain species causing SFI and the localization of these infections varies depending on geographic, socio-economic, and ecological characteristics.
+The prevalence of certain species causing SFI and the localization of these infections vary depending on geographic, socio-economic, and ecological characteristics.
 Continuous monitoring of specific species' incidence in a particular region can help identify changes in the spectrum of the SFI causative agents.
 These findings can significantly impact the selection of the most effective therapy regimen, often based on empirical approaches.
-The aim of this retrospective study was to determine the prevalence of SFI, as well as the distribution of genera and species which had caused those infections, from 2019 to 2022, in patients from the Nišava district in Southeast Serbia.
+This retrospective study aimed to determine the prevalence of SFI, as well as the distribution of genera and species which had caused those infections from 2019 to 2022 in patients from the Nišava district in Southeast Serbia.

-Material and methods
+Material and Methods

 The study entailed an analysis of data derived from mycological examination of skin and adnexa samples collected from 1243 patients suspected of having superficial fungal infections between the beginning of 2019 and the end of 2022.
 Only patients from the Nišava district were included with the aim of determining the incidence of SFI.
-The research was conducted at the laboratories of the Department of Parasitology and Mycology at the Institute of Public health-Niš.
-The research was approved by the Ethic Committee of the Medical faculty at the University of Niš (decision No. 12-6316-2/1-2014) and the Ethic Committee of the Institute of Public Health in Niš (decision No. 07-4665/2014).
+The research was conducted at the laboratories of the Department of Parasitology and Mycology at the Institute of Public Health in Niš.
+The research was approved by the Ethic Committee of the Faculty of Medicine of the University of Niš (Decision No. 12-6316-2/1-2014) and the Ethic Committee of the Institute of Public Health in Niš (Decision No. 07-4665/2014).